 Translation: Allah is sufficient for me, and He is the best disposer of affairs.

-This phrase is a powerful expression of trust in Allah.
+This phrase is an expression of trust in Allah.
 It reminds the believer that even when they feel weak or abandoned, Allah remains the best protector.

 English translation of the dua of the oppressed

-The English translation of the dua of the oppressed helps us understand the deep meaning of this request:
+The English translation of the supplication of the oppressed helps us understand the deep meaning of this request:

 O Allah, support the oppressed, grant me Your help against the one who wronged me, bring peace to my heart and make the truth appear.

-The purpose of this supplication is not to be driven by anger or personal revenge.
-It is about entrusting one’s matter to Allah, seeking His justice and asking for an outcome according to His wisdom.
+The purpose of this supplication is not to let anger or personal revenge take over.
+It is to entrust one’s affair to Allah, seek His justice and ask for an outcome that is in line with His wisdom.

-Why is the dua of the oppressed so powerful?
+Why is the dua of the oppressed powerful?

-The dua of the oppressed is powerful because it comes from a broken, sincere and needy heart.
-The oppressed person may have no visible means left to defend themselves, so they turn to Allah, the One who knows the truth of every situation.
+The supplication of the oppressed is powerful because it comes from a broken, sincere and needy heart.
+The oppressed person may no longer have any apparent means to defend themselves.
+They turn to Allah, the One who knows the truth of every situation.

-Prophet Muhammad, peace and blessings be upon him, warned against injustice and reminded people to fear the supplication of the oppressed.
+The Prophet Muhammad ﷺ warned against injustice and reminded believers to beware of the supplication of the oppressed.
 This shows that oppression is a serious matter and that people’s rights must never be neglected.

 Islam teaches that justice is a fundamental value.
-Being a believer is not only about prayer and worship, but also about avoiding harm, respecting people’s rights and correcting wrongs when they have been committed.
+Being a believer is not only about prayer; it is also about avoiding harm to others, respecting their rights and repairing wrongs when they have been committed.

 Supplication against injustice and oppression